 You cut it up and everybody takes a slice and you do it again, until everyone’s full.
 For the next pizza you might crack an egg on top before it goes under the broiler, then sprinkle it with a chiffonade of basil when it’s done.

 Or you use halved cherry tomatoes and little fresh mozzarella balls.

 And what you’ve accomplished, even if your pizzas don’t turn out quite as beautifully as Baker’s and maybe next time you’ll do it a little differently, is to take a very technical and complicated process and turn it into something that feels as intuitive as playing.
 That’s totally Baker’s genius, and his charm.
 He left and we were psyched.

-2019 addendum: While we hate to say it because it feels a little—okay, a lot—like sacrilege, this method is also great if you use store-bought fresh pizza dough (as in, those plastic-bagged balls of raw pizza dough you can pick up in most supermarket refrigerator cases these days).
+Addendum: While we hate to say it because it feels a little—OK, a lot—like sacrilege, this method is also great if you use store-bought fresh pizza dough (as in, those plastic-bagged balls of raw pizza dough you can pick up in most supermarket refrigerator cases these days).
 It’s not anywhere near the same as Josey’s crust, of course, but it is a great way to make a perfectly blistered pizza on a weeknight!
-If you’re in San Francisco and want a little extra instruction, you can take a Josey Baker pizza class (or bread class).